Man Trouble: Critical response

 Man Trouble was not well received by the majority of critics.
 It holds a 7% rating on Rotten Tomatoes based on 30 reviews.
 The consensus summarizes: "Man Trouble has brilliant stars and the germ of an interesting idea in its favor, which makes the scattered, unfunny results even more of a disappointment."
 Audiences surveyed by CinemaScore gave the film a grade of "C" on scale of A+ to F.

-The New York Times review said "Not much about "Man Trouble," a sad mess of a romantic comedy directed by Bob Rafelson, written by Carole Eastman and starring Jack Nicholson, suggests that these three collaborated on one of the most haunting and representative films of another day."
+The New York Times review said "Not much about Man Trouble, a sad mess of a romantic comedy directed by Bob Rafelson, written by Carole Eastman and starring Jack Nicholson, suggests that these three collaborated on one of the most haunting and representative films of another day."
 Varietys review said that "Jack Nicholson fans should feel cheated by Man Trouble, an insultingly trivial star vehicle.
 After some initial business attracted by his name on the marquee, film is fated for pay-cable use."

-Reviewing the film for the Los Angeles Times, Michael Wilmington wrote, "It's certainly not the catastrophe that early press reports have suggested--the studio, rather absurdly, refused to screen 'Man Trouble' for critics--but it is disappointing.
+Reviewing the film for the Los Angeles Times, Michael Wilmington wrote, "It's certainly not the catastrophe that early press reports have suggested--the studio, rather absurdly, refused to screen Man Trouble for critics--but it is disappointing.
 Not because it's bad, but because we expect more from a Nicholson-Rafelson-Eastman collaboration.
 We expect savage wit, clear takes on society, pungent dialogue, rich characters."
 He added, "This cutesy tale has no urgency", but did praise Nicholson and Barkin's performances.

 According to Time Out magazine: "The trouble is, the film never seems to know where it's headed.
 Not quite a romance, a thriller or a comedy, it's a movie with an on-going identity crisis.
 Barkin, playing against type, produces a shrill caricature of femininity, while Rafelson indulges Nicholson's familiar soft-spoken laxity, another of his personable rogues."

-Jack Nicholson earned a Golden Raspberry Award nomination for Worst Actor for his performances in both this film and Hoffa, but lost the trophy to Sylvester Stallone for Stop!
-Or My Mom Will Shoot.
+Jack Nicholson earned a nomination for the Golden Raspberry Award for Worst Actor for his performances in both this film and Hoffa, but lost the trophy to Sylvester Stallone for Stop!
+Or My Mom Will Shoot at the 13th Golden Raspberry Awards.